 Curative care and hospice care thus serve different purposes at different stages of the disease process.

-The truth is that actually quite the opposite.
+The truth is actually quite the opposite.
 In hospice care, the patient’s and family’s wishes, goals, beliefs, and values are very important to us, and we work hard to ensure that the patient and family are involved in determining a plan of care with which they are comfortable.

-Hospice patients are not required to have a DNR or any other advanced directives.
+Hospice patients are not required to have a Do-Not-Resuscitate (DNR) or any other advanced directives.

 The truth is that patients and families have the right to discontinue hospice care at any time for any reason.
 If they wish to come back to hospice care at a later date, they may do so as long as the patient meets hospice eligibility requirements.